 Linda calls me into her office as I walk by.
 “Evan?
 Word?”
-She used to be a high school English teacher in Brooklyn, and she has taught me more in two years than all my previous teachers combined.
+She was a high school English teacher in Brooklyn, and has taught me more in two years than all my previous teachers combined.
 “How would you like to review a debut novel?
 Up for it?”

-“By all means.”
-Have been reading the diaries of Edmund Wilson.
-Reviewing a book is new undertaking, but a good chance to show off, and maybe get a byline.
-Peter Gonella, NewsTime’s literary editor, has taken me out to lunch a few times to shoot the breeze.
+“By all means.
+You kidding me?”
+Been reading the diaries of Edmund Wilson.
+Reviewing a book is new to, sounds like college, a good chance to show off, maybe get a byline.
+Joe Gonella, NewsTime’s book editor, has taken me out to lunch a few times to shoot the breeze.
 I am sure he will help.
 “Tell me more.”

 “Where do I come in?”

 “You are her age.
 I want a peer viewpoint.
 It’s about going to a school a lot like Barnard, and trying to fit in.
 Nervous breakdown.
 Abortion.
 She’s from Long Island, so I thought of you.
 But she went to a public high school, not a preppie.”

 Glad I never told anyone I was bounced from Sewell.
 Never lie except through omission.
 Deneuve?
 I’m interested.
 Joe says he reads five or ten books to review one.
 No sweat.

 “I’m intrigued, highly intrigued.
 And flattered.”
 I sit with my fingertips touching each other.
 We eyeball each other for a few moments.
 Linda is always trying to read me, and I never look away.
 Got that from H.T.